Community reinvestment

 Grants are not intended to fund the following:

-- General operating costs (administrative staff salaries/wages, rent, utilities, etc.)
+- General operating costs (administrative staff salaries/benefits, rent, utilities, etc.) *

 - Debt reduction